-The information in this factsheet is applicable in England and Wales.
-If you live in Scotland or Northern Ireland, contact Age Scotland or Age NI for information relevant to those nations.
+The information in this factsheet is applicable in England only.
+If you live in Wales, Scotland or Northern Ireland, contact Age Cymru, Age Scotland or Age NI for information relevant to those nations.
 Contact details can be found at the back of this factsheet.